yinaa/microsoft-graph-docs/api-reference/resources/excel.md

 `https://graph.microsoft.com/{ver}/me/drive/items/{id}/workbook/`
 returns a collection of worksheet objects part of the workbook.

-### Excel Session and persistance
+#### Excel Session and persistence

 Excel APIs can be called in one of two modes:

 1. Persistent session: In this mode, all changes made to the workbook are persisted (saved).
 This is the usual mode of operation.
 2. Non-persistent session: In this mode, changes made by the API are not saved to the source location.
-Instad, Excel backend server keeps a temporary copy of the file that reflects the changes made during that particualr API session.
+Instead, Excel backend server keeps a temporary copy of the file that reflects the changes made during that particular API session.
 Once the excel session expires, the changes are lost.
-This mode is useful to apps that may need to do analysis or obtain result of calculatio or a chart image, etc.; at the same time not impact the document state itself.
+This mode is useful to apps that may need to do analysis or obtain result of calculation or a chart image, etc.; at the same time not impact the document state itself.

 Session is represented in the API using `workbook-session-id: {session-id}` header.